 Procalcitonin (PCT) is a biomarker that, when used in conjunction with other laboratory findings and clinical assessments, can indicate the risk of bacterial infection.
 In addition, PCT also has a role to play in confronting the coronavirus.
 It can identify a superimposed bacterial infection and thus support the use of antibiotics only in those COVID-19 patients who need it.

 In recent, evolving studies, PCT has identified COVID-19 patients at low risk for bacterial coinfection and adverse outcome.1-7 While the majority of COVID-19 patients can avoid antibiotics altogether, one study of 38 Michigan hospitals found that antibiotics may have been started in COVID-19 patients “just in case.”
-In these hospitals, 56.6% of patients were prescribed early, empiric antibacterial therapy despite a low prevalence of confirmed bacterial infection (3.5%).8 Inappropriate antibiotic prescribing can be harmful, sometimes deadly, and leads to increased antibiotic exposure and resistance.
+In these hospitals, 56.6% of patients were prescribed early, empiric antibacterial therapy despite a low prevalence of confirmed bacterial infection (3.5%).8 Inappropriate antibiotic prescribing can be harmful and sometimes deadly.
+It can lead to increased antibiotic exposure and antibiotic resistance.

 An analysis of 1,099 COVID-19 patient data sets from medical centers in China show that PCT was low (< 0.5 µg/L) in > 96% of cases with low disease severity and absence of adverse outcome (combined endpoint of ICU admission, invasive ventilation, death).2 In fact, most COVID-19 patients had PCT values < 0.25 µg/L or even < 0.1 µg/L.2-3 This correlates to findings from previous viral epidemics (influenza H1N1, SARS, MERS) that PCT is usually low (< 0.1 - < 0.5 µg/L) in hospitalized patients with pure viral infection.9-14